ttappr/linked-vector/README.md

 ## Handles

-Items in a `LinkedVector` are directly accessible via the `HNode` struct.
-These are returned by operations such as insert or push operations.
+Items in a `LinkedVector` are directly accessible via handles.
+These are instances of the `HNode` struct.
+They're returned by operations such as insert, push, and getters.
 If direct access is required to any specific items, their handles can be stored for later use.

-Internally, a handle is an index into the vector that holds the nodes.
-Care should be taken to avoid using the handles from one `LinkedVector` with another instance.
-For the debug builds, handles are checked to ensure they are "native" to the `LinkedVector` they're passed to when calling its methods.
-This can help catch errors in unit tests.
-This checking is not done when built in release mode.

-For debug builds handles have a UUID field used to ensure the `LinkedVector` they're used with belong to it.
-For release build, the UUID field is not present and this checking isn't done.
-For release, handles are transparent `usize` indexes.
+These handles lack the performance overhead of smart pointers, while providing a flexible reference model.

 ```rust
 use linked_vector::*;